jloughry/OUSS/README.md

 3. `make tt14` to create the new term card file.

+4. `make committee-archive` to update the list of committee names after the end-of-term elections.

+5. `make about` to update current committee names.

+6. `make membership` to update the President and Membership Secretary names and email addresses.

+7. `make index` to display the announcement of the Annual General Meeting and agenda on the front page.

-4. `make install` to copy only files that changed to the remote web server.
+8. `make install` to copy only files that changed to the remote web server.

-5. `make commit` to push changes to GitHub.
+9. `make commit` to push changes to GitHub.

 TODO
 ----